Ananthnbhat/petifer/petiferFrontend/README.md

 react native should be installed first along with prerequisites such as java, android studio.
 Follow instructions here - https://reactnative.dev/docs/environment-setup

-In the app folder, install dependencies -
+In the `petiferFrontend` folder, install dependencies -

 ```
 npm i --legacy-peer-deps